 A comprehensive analysis of environmental risks for a commercial property or development site, covering a wide range of transaction types.
 With site specific guidance from FCI’s expert Risk Team to help keep transactions moving forward.

 Details existing and proposed projects such as HS2, Crossrail, wind, solar and other infrastructure assets.

-The Best Value Environmental Risk Report covering environmental, flood and ground stability risks...
+The Best Value Environmental Risk Report covering environmental, flood, energy and infrastructure and ground stability risks.